pantheon-systems/documentation/source/_docs/alternate-docroot.md

 ## Alternate Docroot and Quicksilver
 If you are using a Quicksilver platform hook with the type `webphp`, make sure that the path to the script is relative to the docroot `web` and not the project root.

-For example, if your `pantheon.yml` has a script location definition of `private/scripts/my_quicksilver_script.php` the file would need to be located at `web/private/scripts/my_quicksilver_script.php`.
+For example, if your `pantheon.yml` has a script location definition of `private/scripts/my_quicksilver_script.php` the file needs to be located at `web/private/scripts/my_quicksilver_script.php`.
 This is because `webphp` scripts are run with Nginx, which is serving from the alternate docroot.